mbrt/gmailctl/README.md

-# gmailfilter
+# gmailctl
 [![Go Report Card](https://goreportcard.com/badge/github.com/mbrt/gmailfilter)](https://goreportcard.com/report/github.com/mbrt/gmailfilter)
 [![Build Status](https://travis-ci.org/mbrt/gmailfilter.svg?branch=master)](https://travis-ci.org/mbrt/gmailfilter)

-This utility helps you generate Gmail filters.
+This utility helps you generate and maintain Gmail filters in a declarative way.
 It has a Yaml configuration file that aims to be more simple to write and maintain than using the Gmail web interface, to categorize, label, archive and manage automatically your inbox.

 ## Motivation